ZerBea/hcxdumptool/README.md

 * Do not use a logical interface and leave the physical interface in managed mode

-* Do not use hcxdumptool in combination with aircrack-ng, reaver, bully or other tools which takes access to the interface
+* Do not use hcxdumptool in combination with aircrack-ng, reaver, bully or other tools which take access to the interface

-* Stop all services which takes access to the physical interface (NetworkManager, wpa_supplicant,...)
+* Stop all services which take access to the physical interface (NetworkManager, wpa_supplicant,...)

 * Do not use tools like macchanger, as they are useless, because hcxdumptool uses its own random mac address space